UCAS code

 You can also sign up to an Open Day to:

-- Tour our campus, facilities and halls of residence
+• Tour our campus, facilities and halls of residence

-- Speak with lecturers and chat with our students
+• Speak with lecturers and chat with our students

-- Get information about where to live, how to fund your studies and which clubs and societies to join
+• Get information about where to live, how to fund your studies and which clubs and societies to join

 If you're new to the application process, read our guide on applying for an undergraduate course.

-Apply to study this course part time at one of our partner colleges using our online application forms:
+Apply to study this course part-time at one of our partner colleges using our online application forms:

 Our courses fill up quickly, so submit your application as soon as you decide which course you want to study.

-To start this course full time in 2024, apply through UCAS.
+To start this course in January 2026, apply through UCAS.
 You'll need:

-- the UCAS course code – X301
+• the UCAS course code – X306

-- our institution code – P80
+• our institution code – P80

 If you're new to the application process, read our guide on applying for an undergraduate course.

-How to apply from outside the UK
+Applying from outside the UK

-See the 'How to apply' section above for details of how to apply.
-You can also get an agent to help with your application.
+You can get an agent to help with your application.
 Check your country page for details of agents in your region.

 If you don't meet the English language requirements for this course yet, you can achieve the level you need by successfully completing a pre-sessional English programme before you start your course.